calabash/run_loop/README.md

 $ bundle exec guard start
 ```

-Most of the tests that involve launching the simulator are not run in Guard.
+Only the unit tests are run by guard.